Bionik6/movie-db-search/README.md

 1. Download the project folder or clone it
 2. Go to the project folder and install all the dependencies through [Carthage](https://github.com/Carthage/Carthage)
 3. Run *carthage update --no-use-binaries --platform iOS* in order to install all the dependencies
-4. Build, Run & Enjoy
+4. CMD+U to run the Tests Suite, CMD+R to run the Build
+5. Enjoy

 ## Design Consideration ##